myouesfi/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 ```

 `--recurse-submodules` is required to fetch the protobuf library that TensorFlow
 depends on.
-Note that these instructions will install the latest master branch
-of tensorflow.
-If you want to install a specific branch (such as a release branch),
-pass `-b <branchname>` to the `git clone` command.

 ### Installation for Linux

 #### Install Bazel

 Follow instructions [here](http://bazel.io/docs/install.html) to install the
-dependencies for bazel.
-Then download the latest stable bazel version using the
+dependencies for Bazel.
+Then download bazel version 0.1.1 using the
 [installer for your system](https://github.com/bazelbuild/bazel/releases) and
 run the installer as mentioned there: